-Bare metal servers enable customers to run high performance, latency-sensitive, specialized, and traditional workloads directly on dedicated server hardware—just as they would on-premises.
+Bare metal instances enable customers to run high performance, latency-sensitive, specialized, and traditional workloads directly on dedicated server hardware—just as they would on-premises.
 Bare metal instances are ideal for workloads that need to run in nonvirtualized environments.

-Other cloud providers install agents and additional software, but at Oracle we install zero software on bare metal machines.
+Other cloud providers install agents and additional software, but at Oracle we install zero software on bare metal instances.
 As a result, customers gain increased security and performance within an environment that offers consistency in response to application calls.

 Bare metal instances are managed within a secure virtual cloud network (VCN), where customers get security, isolation, and governance features by default.
 Networking is readily extended to access any adjacent Oracle Cloud Infrastructure service.